danielbrendel/hortusfox-web/README.md

 ### Docker

-Using Docker and Docker Compose simplifies the setup process and ensures consistency across different environments.
+You can use Docker and Docker Compose to simplify the setup process and ensure consistency across different environments.

 Prerequisites